Vaia - The all-in-one study app.

 Inflicting extreme nausea and vomiting on patients is ethically questionable.
 As we have previously discussed, using aversive drug treatments such as disulfiram could cause embarrassment and shame if someone experiences these symptoms in public.
 Even private aversion therapy with a therapist could harm and embarrass the patient.

-In other forms of aversion therapy, such as treatment for Gambling Addiction, even the eventual addition of allowing patients to choose their shock level was a tokenistic gesture to address these ethical issues.
+In other forms of aversion therapy, such as treatment for gambling addiction, even the eventual addition of allowing patients to choose their shock level was a tokenistic gesture to address these ethical issues.

 Because aversion therapy uses unpleasant or traumatising stimuli, it has a low adherence rate.
 In practice and research, knowing the effectiveness of aversion therapy is challenging.
 Those less likely to respond to the therapy often drop out of treatment early.
 Thus, the research could be overly optimistic.